Easy Halloween Fruit & Veggie Tray Ideas

 how sugar leads to glucose spike

-A Healthy Halloween Snack Tray Can Help Offset the Sugar Fest
+A Healthy Halloween Snack Tray Can Limit the Effects of Sugar

 A Halloween veggie tray or charcuterie board encourages your family to graze on the good stuff.
 Plus they’re cute and festive!
 You can slice the veggies ahead of time and then arrange them on Halloween night.
 Kids won’t be able to resist these, and maybe they’ll even take a handful of carrots on their way out the door.